klp18/adfs-mobileid/README.md

 ## Troubleshooting

+### Windows Event Log

+The `Analytic` and/or `Debug` channels `Application and Services\Swisscom\MobileID\`* can be enabled / disabled on demand.
+Alternatively, [PerfView](https://www.google.com/search?q=PerfView) can be used to capture the logging events written by Mobile ID Authentication Provider on demand.

 ### Trace files

-The logging / tracing of Mobile ID Authentication Provider can be controlled via the dotNet tracing configuration mechanism.
+The logging / tracing of Mobile ID Authentication Provider can also be controlled via the dotNet tracing configuration mechanism.
 The configuration file is shared with configuration file ADFS service, which is located in `C:\Windows\ADFS\Microsoft.IdentityServer.ServiceHost.exe.config`.
 Mobile ID Authentication Provider writes tracing messages to `MobileId.WebClient` and `MobileId.Adfs.AuthnAdapter`.